 When you have quality content to post, you can easily increase your website value by following these apartment SEO practices:

-- Make sure to sprinkle your keywords or key phrases throughout your post.
+- Make sure to sprinkle your keywords and key phrases throughout your post.

-Think about adding them to the first 150 words of the post, the title, the URL slug, the meta description, the image alt tags, and the headings (H1, H2, H3).
+The first 150 words of the post, the title, the URL slug, the meta description, the image alt tags, and the headings (H1, H2, H3) are the most influential places to include the keywords – so focus on these areas.

 - Organize your blog in a way that is easy to view and read.